|Story & photo by Rob Schuette, Public

 training opportunities are on the agenda for Fort McCoy’s Regional

-Regional Training Site (RTS)-Maintenance Fort McCoy provides training to
+Training Site (RTS)-Maintenance this training year.
+Fort McCoy is the

 Students in a Regional Training